codarchlab/update-index-mappings-tool/README.md

 ## Usage

+As mentioned before, the tool can be executed during normal operation of the index with zero downtime.

 The first time you call this tool it is assumed you only have one index whose name is configures in *config/application.json*.
 There must be no aliases and no suffixed versions of this index name.
 By running the line